aeraglyx/onyx/README.md

 # Onyx

-A minimalistic dark theme for Blender.
+A minimalistic dark theme for [Blender](https://www.blender.org/).

-In the future, you should be able to get it from the [Extensions Platform](https://extensions.blender.org/themes/onyx/) or straight from Blender (Preferences > Get Extensions > Themes).
+You can get it from the [Extensions Platform](https://extensions.blender.org/themes/onyx/) or directly from Blender (Preferences > Get Extensions > Themes).

 ![Onyx Featured Image](/img/onyx_featured_image.png)